oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Qiskit is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.

-**URL**
+**More Information**

 https://qiskit.org